RupakMukherjee/comp-py-2021/index.md

 <br/>

-Below I post the codes that I have shown you live-developing during the lecture.
+Below I post the codes that I have shown you *live-developing* during my lecture.

 Feel free to download and modify them as-per your requirement.